 In 1941, over 30 years after Garrod’s discovery, Beadle and Tatum built on this connection between genes and metabolic pathways.
 Their research led to the “one gene, one enzyme (or protein)” hypothesis, which states that each enzyme that acts in a biochemical pathway is encoded by a different gene.
 Although we now know of many exceptions to the “one gene, one enzyme” principle, it is generally true that each gene produces a protein with a distinct catalytic, regulatory, or structural function.

-Beadle and Tatum used the fungus Neurospora crassa (a bread mould) for their studies because it had practical advantages as a laboratory model organism.
-They knew that Neurospora was prototrophic, meaning that it could grow on minimal medium (MM).
+Beadle and Tatum used the fungus Neurospora crassa (a bread mould) for their studies, because it had practical advantages as a laboratory model organism.
+They knew that Neurospora was prototrophic, meaning it could grow on minimal medium (MM).
 Minimal medium lacked most nutrients, except for a few minerals, simple sugars, and one vitamin (biotin).
-Prototrophs can synthesize the amino acids, vitamin, etc. necessary for normal growth.
+Prototrophs can synthesize the amino acids, vitamins, etc. necessary for normal growth.

 The video below, Beadle and Tatum Part 1: Neurospora crassa, by SciencePrimer (2018) on YouTube, gives an introduction to haploid Neurospora crassa which Beadle and Tatum used in their experiments.

 Note: You can watch Beadle and Tatum Part 2: The Experiment, by SciencePrimer (2018) on YouTube (https://youtu.be/fXASTY-YoRQ).